We have access to some of the best anti-ageing health supplements on the market, promising all sorts of miracles. So where to start?

 In 2001 the US National Eye Institute released the results of its Age-Related Eye Disease Study 1, showing that daily doses of vitamin C (500mg), vitamin E (268mg), beta-carotene (15mg) and zinc (8mg) reduced the risk of age-related macular degeneration and its associated vision loss.

 Again, you should get most of what you need from a healthy, balanced diet.
 Red peppers are a great source of vitamin C, almonds are rich in vitamin E, sweet potatoes contain a large amount of beta-carotene, while zinc can be found in beef and chickpeas.
+For extra help turn to a good multivitamin that includes all you need for good eye health.
+Try Vital Women 50 Plus, R139.95 at Dis-chem.

 Heart health